Buffer overflow: The jump to address stored in a register technique

 The "jump to register" technique allows for reliable exploitation of stack buffer overflows without the need for extra room for a NOP-sled and without having to guess stack offsets.
 The strategy is to overwrite the return pointer with something that will cause the program to jump to a known pointer stored within a register which points to the controlled buffer and thus the shellcode.
 For example, if register A contains a pointer to the start of a buffer then any jump or call taking that register as an operand can be used to gain control of the flow of execution.

 In practice a program may not intentionally contain instructions to jump to a particular register.
 The traditional solution is to find an unintentional instance of a suitable opcode at a fixed location somewhere within the program memory.
-In figure E on the left is an example of such an unintentional instance of the i386 jmp esp instruction.
+Figure E on the left contains an example of such an unintentional instance of the i386 jmp esp instruction.
 The opcode for this instruction is FF E4.
 This two-byte sequence can be found at a one-byte offset from the start of the instruction call DbgPrint at address 0x7C941EED.
 If an attacker overwrites the program return address with this address the program will first jump to 0x7C941EED, interpret the opcode FF E4 as the jmp esp instruction, and will then jump to the top of the stack and execute the attacker's code.

 When this technique is possible the severity of the vulnerability increases considerably.
 This is because exploitation will work reliably enough to automate an attack with a virtual guarantee of success when it is run.
 For this reason, this is the technique most commonly used in Internet worms that exploit stack buffer overflow vulnerabilities.

 This method also allows shellcode to be placed after the overwritten return address on the Windows platform.
-Since executables are mostly based at address 0x00400000 and x86 is a Little Endian architecture, the last byte of the return address must be a null, which terminates the buffer copy and nothing is written beyond that.
+Since executables are mostly based at address 0x00400000 and x86 is a little endian architecture, the last byte of the return address must be a null, which terminates the buffer copy and nothing is written beyond that.
 This limits the size of the shellcode to the size of the buffer, which may be overly restrictive.
 DLLs are located in high memory (above 0x01000000) and so have addresses containing no null bytes, so this method can remove null bytes (or other disallowed characters) from the overwritten return address.
 Used in this way, the method is often referred to as "DLL trampolining".